BillieMaroudas/Reliable-Datagram-Protocol-RDP/Readme.txt

 Brief Assignment Description
 -----------------------
 The purpose of this assignment is to complete the design of the RDP protocol and implement it using the datagram (DGRAM) socket Application Programming Interface (API) with UDP.
-The learning goal is to teach students how to implement a reliable protocol on top of the unreliable UDP socket.
+The learning goal is to implement a reliable protocol on top of the unreliable UDP socket.

 The assignment is consisted by two parts:
 a) a receiving server program